Skip to content

 Visit Multiplier

-The best EOR providers for hiring in Japan in 2026 are RemoFirst (starting at $199/mo), Multiplier (starting at $400/mo), and Rippling (starting at $499/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers for hiring in Japan in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 Japan is one of the most demanding EOR markets in Asia, and the reputation is earned.
 Five-day enrollment windows, overtime caps, bilingual contract requirements.